Online Courses

 Best marketplace platform for creator exposure

 If you’re a creative who wants to host your course on a marketplace platform, Skillshare is where many teachers choose to get exposure and build their brand.
-It has a base of users, and a search function with people trying to find courses all the time.
+It has millions of members actively taking courses, and a search function with people trying to find courses all the time.
 Skillshare includes a system that lets users rate your course as well as a difficulty-level meter.
-The platform is good and there are a lot of well-known names teaching on it.
+There are a lot of well-known names teaching on it.

 Skillshare snip